-To test and remediate web application security organisations should engage an independent CREST certified penetration testing firm who specialise in web application penetration testing such as Nettitude.
+To test and remediate web application security organisations should engage an independent CREST-certified penetration testing firm that specialises in web application penetration testing such as Nettitude.

 It is essential to partner with a diverse team of professional security consultants that have a good amount of experience in both security and software development.

-It also a good idea to choose a firm who use the latest threat intelligence to assess emerging threats to your industry and company with increasing accuracy.
+It is also a good idea to choose a firm that uses the latest threat intelligence to assess emerging threats to your industry and company with increasing accuracy.

 How does web application testing take place?